zavs/ercesiMIPS/doc/ReportTemp/README.md

 ### English Report with Latex
 Latex template file is `ReportTemp.tex`.
 It includes two file in directory `ReportTemp/style`, `style/scala.tex` and `style/common.tex`.
-A template has been upload to www.overleaf.com, and in Template Reviewing of overleaf support team.
-Temporally, a read-only [shared link](https://www.overleaf.com/read/vdkvmyxvfwsq) is presented.
+A [template](https://www.overleaf.com/latex/templates/ercesimips-lab-report-template/vdkvmyxvfwsq#.WQfzpVKB3ys) has been upload to www.overleaf.com, and proved by overleaf support team.

 ### Chinese Report with Latex